best-practice-and-impact/ons-git-config/README.md

 # Git Configuration

 I wanted to share some tips on Git configuration, to support use of GitHub alongside GitLab at the ONS.
-It also includes other features that you might find useful in your workflow.
-Some of these features are described below, with the complete files displayed at the bottom of the page.
+This page also includes other features that you might find useful in your workflow.

-Feel free to copy the whole lot, but I'd suggest that you instead choose aspects that might be useful to you and add these to your own configuration.
+For general usage of Git, you can refer to the online [Pro Git](https://git-scm.com/book/en/v2) book.

 ## Issues

 These are issues which this document might help you resolve:

-1. `.gitconfig` or SSH keys are not found, due to the remote `H:/` drive not correctly syncing
+1. My `.gitconfig` or SSH keys are not found, due to the remote `H:/` drive not correctly syncing
 2. When I commit to a GitHub repository, commits are attributed to my ONS username/email but not my personal GitHub account
-3. I want to use different Git configuration settings for my GitHub and ONS GitLab repositories.
+3. I want to use different Git configuration settings for my GitHub and ONS GitLab repositories, but don't want to set these individually for each repository
 4. I'm tired of typing long or complex Git commands
+5. My console keeps getting stuck when git writes a long output or I forget to write a commit message

 Outstanding issues: